Stuart Weir

-Stuart Weir (born 1938) is a British journalist, writer, and Visiting Professor with the Government Department at the University of Essex.
+Stuart Weir (13 October 1938 – 2 July 2024) was a British journalist, writer, and Visiting Professor with the Government Department at the University of Essex.
 He was previously the Director of the Democratic Audit, formerly a research unit of the University of Essex.
-Weir was a founder of the constitutional reform pressure group Charter 88, and was editor of the weekly political magazine the New Statesman from 1987–91, having previously been deputy editor of New Society, which merged with the New Statesman in 1988.
+Weir was a founder of the constitutional reform pressure group Charter 88, and was editor of the weekly political magazine the New Statesman from 1987 to 1991, having previously been deputy editor of New Society, which merged with the New Statesman in 1988.
 Weir was editor of the Labour Party's monthly magazine New Socialist in the mid-1980s.
+He was involved with the Child Poverty Action Group.

+Weir died on 2 July 2024, at the age of 85.